Brightside Health

 Rooted in collaboration , designed for impact.

-fast-moving, collaborative, and deeply informed by data and user needs.
+Our product development process was fast-moving, collaborative, and deeply informed by data and user needs.

-We held monthly whiteboarding sessions, design workshops, and cross-functional check-ins—bringing together engineers,
+We held monthly whiteboarding sessions, design workshops, and cross-functional check-ins—bringing together engineers, PMs, data analysts, and product leads to align on what mattered most.

 From early concepts to polished features, every step was shaped by real member feedback and guided by our core values of trust, simplicity, and care.
-The result?

-On the left: User journey map
+On the right: User journey map

 This approach involved continuous improvements and user-centered design principles.